-Fetal distress is a condition where the baby does not get sufficient oxygen in the womb.
-It is usually confused with “birth asphyxia,” where the baby cannot receive enough oxygen during labor or delivery.
-Fetal distress, however, is based on fetal heart rate abnormalities.
-Fetal distress is an antepartum or intrapartum diagnosis whereas birth asphyxia is a neonatal diagnosis.
+Fetal distress refers to a condition where the baby receives insufficient oxygen in the womb.
+It should not be confused with “birth asphyxia,” where the baby does not receive enough oxygen during labor or delivery.
+Fetal heart rate abnormalities are often responsible for fetal distress.
+It is categorized as an antepartum or intrapartum diagnosis, whereas birth asphyxia is a neonatal diagnosis.

-The American College of Obstetricians and Gynecologists (ACOG) committee opinion in 1998 recommended the term fetal distress to be replaced with “nonreassuring fetal heart rate tracing” as the former term is nonspecific and imprecise (1).
+As the term “fetal distress” is nonspecific and imprecise, in 1998, the American College of Obstetricians and Gynecologists (ACOG) committee recommended it be replaced with “nonreassuring fetal heart rate tracing” (1).

-Read this MomJunction post to find out more about fetal distress, what causes it, and how it is treated or managed.
+Read this post to know more about fetal distress, what causes it, and how it can be treated or managed.

 What Is Fetal Distress?